 Eltham is just a couple of miles from Greenwich town centre and home to a thriving local community, Tudor and Art Deco architecture, where Bob Hope and Boy George were born and where one of the greatest children’s writers of the last century lived.

 Henry VIII loved Eltham, he really did.
-He spent his childhood years at Eltham Palace, which remained one of his favourite palaces throughout his life.
+He spent his childhood years at Eltham Palace and Gardens, which remained one of his favourite palaces throughout his life.

 In fact, Henry was a real local boy – he was born in the Tudor palace of Placentia, in Greenwich, which used to be on the riverside site where the Old Royal Naval College now stands.

 There’s nothing much left of the Palace of Placentia these days, although, if you find a piece of really ancient looking red brick on the riverside, that might just be a bit of wall.